 The artificial joint, called a prosthesis, is typically made of specialized metal and plastic.
 The two parts fit together to make a new hip joint with smooth surfaces that glide in a natural and comfortable motion.
 There are numerous hip prostheses currently on the market.
 Generally speaking, as far as what is known, they are all pretty much equal.
 Surgeons have specific implants that they prefer to use mainly based on how they trained, etc. When you decide to undergo surgery, it is recommended that you have the surgeon use the implant that they are most comfortable with, unless there is a specific reason why that implant wouldn’t work for you.

 The Artificial Hip Joint (Prosthesis)

 A cemented prosthesis (left image) is held in place by a type of epoxy cement that attaches the metal to the bone.
 An uncemented prosthesis (right image) has a fine mesh of holes on the surface area that touches the bone.
-The mesh allows the bone to grow into the mesh and “become part of” the bone.
+The mesh allows the bone to grow into or onto the mesh and “become part of” the bone.

 Steps in the Hip Replacement Procedure

 Before surgery, an intravenous tube (IV) is placed in your arm or the back of your hand.
 This tube supplies your body with necessary medicines and fluids that you will need before, during, and after surgery.
 Also, you may begin receiving anesthesia through this tube.

 There are other wires and tubes attached to or placed in your body.
 These help monitor your body’s functions, remove excess fluid, and help you breathe during surgery.

 After you are put to sleep, your hip area is then scrubbed with a germ killing soap.
 When everything is ready, the surgeon makes an incision in the skin over your hip.